Ethanlloyd21/New-York-Times-Search/README.md

 # New-York-Times-Search
 A dynamic web application that allows the user to search articles from the New York Times News Papers.
-This app will run in the browser and freature updated HTML, CSS, JQuary, JavaScript with third party APIs.
+This app will run in the browser and freature updated HTML, CSS, jQuery, JavaScript with third party APIs.

 ![](/images/nytimes.PNG)